Tsakhiagiin Elbegdorj: Advocating democracy and human rights

 In 2000 Elbegdorj founded Mongolia's Liberty Center, a non-governmental organization advocating human rights, freedom of expression and education.
 Elbegdorj spoke at many democracy conferences including "Re-founding America" conference sponsored by the International Society for Individual Liberty in Williamsburg, Virginia, United States in 2007 prior to his presidency.

 Direct democracy and civic participation

-In 2008, Elbegdorj opened the Citizens' Hall – a public hearing forum which encourages the participation of Mongolian citizens in the parliament's decision making.
-In each proceeding, citizens are given time to speak and express their opinion on pending legislation.
+In 2008, Elbegdorj opened the Citizens' Hall – a public hearing forum which encourages the participation of Mongolian citizens in the parliament's decision-making.
+In each proceeding, citizens are given time to speak and express their opinions on pending legislation.
 The hall is open to any of Mongolia's 2.9 million people and is located in Ulaanbaatar; some additional halls have been opened in other provinces.
-They are designed to encourage civil participation to have consensus between legislators and citizens before any open issue becomes law.
+They are designed to encourage civil participation to have a consensus between legislators and citizens before any open issue becomes law.